atrocore/docs-old/atrocore/user-guide/search-and-filtering.md

 ### Subfilters

 When adding filters to your search you can add additional subfilters.
-To add subfilter you have to filter data in the popup menu (see picture below) and then select `Select all results`.
+To add subfilter you have to filter data in the popup menu (see picture below) and then check the checkbox in the header.

 ![Subfilters](../_assets/user-guide/subqerry/subqerry2.png)